kgxsz/devops-101/part-three/README.md

 ## Get set up with Ansible
 To get going, you'll need Ansible.

-- get it with homebrew (`brew install ansible`)
+- get it with Homebrew (`brew install ansible`)
 - or get it [here](http://docs.ansible.com/intro_installation.html)

 I'll assume that you've done part one and two so you already have an AWS account and the CLI ready to go.

 ## Provision the Infrastructure
-We'll be provisioning the infrastructure with AWS Cloudformation like we did in part two.
+We'll be provisioning the infrastructure with AWS CloudFormation like we did in part two.
 You will find a template describing our entire infrastructure in `part-three/infrastructure/provisioning/`.

 Have a look at the template, notice that it's not much different from the template in part two, but we've added an extra EC2 instance and EIP, some additions to the security group and some network ACL entries.
 The two EC2 instances are: